 It takes MORE than standards!!!!

-incoming raw material that they didn’t detect.
-Material suppliers have to accept that the customers’ definition of quality becomes their definition of quality, and the main rule is to make sure
+the incoming raw material that they didn’t detect.
+Material suppliers have to accept that the customers’ definition of quality becomes their definition of quality, and the main rule is to make

-change control, process control, and incoming raw material control.” ----- Jim Mulready, VP Global Quality Assurance,
+robust change control, process control, and incoming raw material control.” ----- Jim Mulready, VP Global

 Amen, Jim, Amen!

-gave evidence of stable momentum that gives policy makers room to continue defusing financial risks.
-The manufacturing purchasing managers index increased to 51.7 in June, beating all estimates
+year numbers gave evidence of stable momentum that gives policy makers room to continue defusing financial risks.
+The manufacturing purchasing managers index increased to 51.7 in June, beating all

 Shortages can help some

 profitable sales of more than$200 million 2017 due a continuing significant increase in car-use copper foil demand particularly that from China, as well as rising prices of copper materials.
 The

 company returned to profitability last year with a nearly quintupling of margins following five years of losses.

 reported consolidated revenues of $19.9 million for May, increasing 16.51% on month and 17.45% on year.
 May's revenues were the company's highest monthly figures in 20 months.

 Flexible PCB manufacturer Flexium Interconnect is expected to see its July revenues rise substantially driven by robust demand for high-end smartphones.
 The company is reportedly